Home icon

 Play at School or Childcare

-• The Center for Early Childhood Education at Eastern Connecticut University offers several videos to help caregivers support young children’s play through dramatic play and outdoor play and describes cultural influences on children’s play.
+• The Center for Early Childhood Education at Eastern Connecticut University offers several videos on Supporting Play to help caregivers support young children’s play through dramatic play and outdoor play and to describe cultural influences on children’s play.

-• This article provides important considerations for integrating play in early childhood learning environments.
+• The article Key Aspects of Play in Early Education provides important considerations for integrating play in early childhood learning environments.

-• Play-Based Learning … It’s More Than Fun and Games from StarNet describes current research on the benefits of play, aligning play with the IELDS, play-based assessment, and planning for all learners in the classroom.
+• Play-Based Learning … It’s More Than Fun and Games from StarNet describes current research on the benefits of play, aligning play with the Illinois Early Learning and Development Standards (IELDS), play-based assessment, and planning for all learners in the classroom.
 It also provides five practical strategies for elevating play.

 IEL Resources